IlluminatiFish/YARA-Rules/README.md

 Created a comprehensive [YARA rule](../main/Javascript/Miners) that utilises regular expressions (regex) to detect the crypto miners that can be found in the DOM of a given website.
 Example: http://montre24.com/

+## Java:/Trojan.Gen!sw

+Coming soon

-**NOTE: Proceed with caution, I do not advise you to visit this website on your main environment, I am also not liable for any damages**
+**NOTE: Proceed with caution, I do not advise you not to vist any of the links or download any of the samples unless you know what you are doing, I am not liable for any destruction or infections.**